jclupo/Latin102-05/translation2.md

 1. Identify the form of moriens.
     - moriens is in the present active participle form.❌ **Gender, case?**
-    -  *revision* moriens is in the masc, fem, neuter form and in the nominative case.
+    -  *revision* moriens is in the masc and in the nominative case.

 1. Identify felle.
 Why does Hyginus use this case?
     - Felle is in the ablative case.
 Hyginus uses this case to show the object of preposition. ❌